Mark Driscoll: Rationale

 Driscoll, Mars Hill's first paid pastor, had been its main preaching pastor and public face since its inception.
 As the church grew, he began to train other elders and deacons, moving himself into a more executive role in setting vision and continuing to preach.
 By 2006, the church counted 4000–5000 weekly attendees at three campuses in the Seattle region.
 In that year, Driscoll claimed that he had reached a personal crisis due to his "overwhelming workload"—at this time he was the principal authority in Mars Hill, president of Acts 29, president of The Resurgence, an author, and an international traveler with speaking engagements.
 He was, by his own account, sleeping only two to three hours per night and began to fear that he would die early from a heart attack.
 Ultimately, in 2006–2007, he began to restructure the church and claimed he was going to divest power.
 Within Mars Hill, he publicly stated that he resigned as "legal president", president of the elder board, and chief of staff, while retaining his roles as public face and preaching pastor.

 Prior to the reorganization, Mars Hill was governed by a full council of two dozen church elders (including Driscoll) who had equal voting authority and voted on major decisions, and a five-member council of "executive elders" (also including Driscoll) who handled daily operations but deferred to the full council for major decisions.
-According to then-Mars Hill pastor Paul Petry, in summer 2007, Driscoll "replaced the [executive council] with yes-men" and began to make major such as purchasing a $4 million new without consulting the full council.
+According to then-Mars Hill pastor Paul Petry, in summer 2007, Driscoll "replaced the [executive council] with yes-men" and began to make major decisions—such as purchasing a $4 million new building—without consulting the full council.